 The proposed site is not located on a sensitive area.
-Ouhoutspruit is located 800 m to the northeast and will not be affected by the proposed development.
+The vegetation is not ranked as CBA or ONA.
+Grootpsruit is located 1.9 km to the southwest and Grootpan is located 636 m to the northeast.
+Neither of these will be affected by the proposed development.